-Once an applicant has been approved for Advanced Standing status, the MSW Program Director will notify the applicant verbally and in writing of the decision of admission.
-The MSW Program Director will develop an acceptance letter to be sent to the applicant.
-The MSW Program Director will attempt to contact the applicant by phone to provide them with the information.
-The MSW Program Director will also send an official letter via e-mail to the admitted student.
-For those applicants with contingent conditions outlined by the Admissions Committee, the MSW Program Director will communicate them to the applicant verbally and in written form.
+Once an applicant has been approved for Advanced Standing status, the MSW Program Director will notify the Global Admissions team in writing of the decision of the Admission Committee.
+For those applicants with contingent conditions outlined by the MSW Admissions Committee, the MSW Program Director will communicate them to the applicant in written form.